Inkjet vs. laser printer

-If you need a printer to just print basic documents, with or without color, like a Word document, Excel spreadsheet, Web page or an E-mail message, a basic document printer is adequate for the job.
-This type of printer is the least expensive of the 3 types, typically priced under $100.
+If you need a printer to just print basic documents, with or without color, like a Word document, Excel spreadsheet, Web page, or an E-mail message, a document printer is adequate for the job.
+The inkjet printer is the least expensive of the three types, typically priced under $100.

-If you're interested in printing photos up to 8 x 10 in size and needs the photos to be high quality, the Photo printer is the best choice.
-Most photo printers can print relatively high resolution photos and can many times look just as good as a photo developed and printed by a professional photo printing business.
+If you are interested in printing photos up to 8 x 10 in size and needs the photos to be high quality, the photo printer is the best option.
+Most photo printers can print relatively high-resolution photos and can many times look just as good as a photo developed and printed by a professional photo printing business.

 Inkjet Pros & Cons

 With Inkjet printers, there are pros & cons to owning and using one.

 - Smaller Size - Most Inkjet printers are relatively small and can fit in tight spaces.
 All-in-One Inkjet printers are a bit larger but are still typically smaller than a laser printer and much smaller than a standard office copy machine.

 - Low Cost - Inkjet printers, overall, have lower sticker prices than laser printers.
 When the time comes, they are also cheaper to replace since it is often easier and cheaper to just buy a new printer if it breaks down.

 - Cheaper Ink cartridges - Ink cartridges for Inkjet printers have become cheaper in price in the last few years.
 Often ink is half the price of a laser toner cartridge.

 - Easier to replace cartridges - Replacing ink cartridges in an Inkjet printer is quick and easy to do.